kubeskoop/kubeskoop.github.io/docs/guide/diagnose/diagnosis-result.md

 ## Web UI

 Web UI are provided to view diagnosis result interactivity, by adding `--http` argument to enable it.
-When diagnosis finished, it will start an HTTP server on the specifed address, by using `--http-address` argument.
+When diagnosis finished, it will start an HTTP server on the specified address, by using `--http-address` argument.
 Default value of `--http-address` is `127.0.0.1:8080`.

 ```shell
 $ skoop -s 172.18.0.4 -d 10.96.0.10 -p 53 --http # Execute the diagnostic command, specify the src,dst, and use --http to provide the diagnostic result through the local web service